Skip to main content

 PAAnalytics.configSet(appName: "com.yourappname.studio", groupName: "extension_name")

 Ideally, this method should be your first invocation of Pulse Analytics SDK.
-Otherwise, you should call the public method PAAnalytics.migrateIfNeeded(for:) before further calls of Pulse Analytics SDK functions or getting properties, which are placed before aforementioned PAAnalytics.configSet(appName:groupName:) or PAAnalytics.configSet(appName:groupName:).
+Otherwise, you should call the public method PAAnalytics.migrateIfNeeded(for:) before further calls of Pulse Analytics SDK functions or getting properties, which are placed before aforementioned PAAnalytics.configSet(appName:groupName:).

 Call start to start session, logging and sending info to server.